-An application called LedesAssist eliminates the headache all together with automated UTBMS/LEDES coding.
 The application automatically codes your entries as you bill, or process an entire month’s worth of entries in a matter of minutes.
 With this cutting-edge technology, lawyers can enter their time, and have compliant task coded invoices, easier and more efficiently.

 According to Rocket Matter, 30% of law firm work is left uncollected because of the hassles associated with LEDES billing.
 Automating this function will save your law firm time and money.